American Revolution Ancestors

-Download Adobe Acrobat PDF of American Revolution Ancestors of Curtis Lynn Older
+Download Adobe Acrobat PDF - American Revolution Ancestors of Curtis L. Older

-1. John Kerr/Carr probably was born about 1745 and is thought to be of Irish or Scotch descent.
+1. John Kerr/Carr - [SAR Patriot #: P-228955] - [approved 11-04-2015] - probably was born about 1745 and is thought to be of Irish or Scotch descent.
 John married Mary Dougherty on 16 September 1765 in Cumberland County, Pennsylvania.
 Mary was a daughter of John and Lilly Dougherty of Peter's Township, now Franklin, County, Pennsylvania.
 Mary Dougherty was born about 1747 in Peters Township, Cumberland County, Pennsylvania.

 John Kerr acquired land in Guilford Township, Cumberland County, which became part of Chambersburg, PA.
 This area was popularly known as Kerrtown or Kerrstown.